goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 VCCAUX 1.805 V
 MAXVCCAUX 1.807 V
 ```
-These readings seem coherent and the external voltage closely resembles the voltage the debug probe is recording.

 # Pinout

 To my indescribable joy I happened to stumble onto this gold mine, in which we get the board pinout.
 This most likely fell off a truck: https://blog.csdn.net/qq_37650251/article/details/145716953
-(If you cannot access the full article, inspect the html source)

-This gives us the following pinout.
-So far this pinout looks correct and I haven't spotted any glaring issues with it.
+So far this pinout looks correct.

 | Pin Index | Name | IO Standard | Location | Bank |